shadergz/cpu6502/README.md

 ```

-The clock method, use to execute cpu instructions by the counts of cycles needed to be executed
+The clock method, use to execute CPU instructions by the counts of cycles needed to be executed

 TIP: Outside a console emulator system u can use a auto generator or try to generate the real cpu 6502 frequency